 Tip #5: Project your voice

 This is one of the most vital video job interview tips.
-Speaking in person is different from speaking on a video call, and you need to be prepared.
-Before the interview, check your microphone and volume settings.
-Speak clearly and slowly.
-Most importantly, project your voice so that the microphone picks up your words and the interviewer can hear you.
-For the best sound quality, use a headset that cancels out background noise.
+Speaking in person is different from talking on a video call, and you need to be prepared.
+Before the interview:

 To avoid speaking over the interviewer, pause before answering a question.
-The connection may be delayed and your sentence could get cut off if you speak right away.
+The connection may be delayed, and your sentence could get cut off if you talk right away.

 Tip #6: Close the video job interview

-At the end of your video job interview, thank the interviewer for their time.
+Thank the interviewer for their time at the end of your video job interview.
 Reiterate your interest in the role and why you would be the perfect fit.
 Much like you would after an in-person interview, follow up with a thank-you email the same day.
-Read more about how to write a thank you email in Thank You Email After Interview: Examples, Dos, and Don’ts.
 In essence, your note should reinforce your excitement about the opportunity and the value you could bring to the company.